divblox/divblox.github.io/component-builder.md

 Basic components are typically components that do not necessarily have a server-side requirement.
 These can range from simple alerts and buttons, to modals and progress bars.

-> divblox ships standard with the majority of [bootstrap's](https://getbootstrap.com/docs/4.3/components/alerts/) UI components
+> Divblox ships standard with the majority of [bootstrap's](https://getbootstrap.com/docs/4.3/components/alerts/) UI components

 # Component DNA
 Components are typically made up of the following parts: